targetteal/o2-pt/rule-book.md

 Anyone who agrees to take part of an Organic Organization may rely on the rules here presented and also agrees to be bound by its duties and constraints.

-Everything that is not explicitly forbidden in this Game Book or in the structural records of the organization is allowed.

 # Organizational Structure

 Organic Organizations have an organizational structure composed of roles, circles, and restrictions, which define expectations and limitations of authority.
 Those elements form a hierarchy of circles, and are described in details in the upcoming section.
 The Organizational Structure of a circle can only be changed in the adapt mode of its circle meeting.